 note that distance learning degrees/diplomas do not satisfy this requirement for New

 or better on the TASC exam or a 2500 on the GED exam is needed for consideration.

-additional documentation.
-Applicants who do not meet specified program requirements
+for programs taught on the Alfred campus who do not meet specified program requirements

 but who show potential for success may be considered for admission through the Alfred

 State Opportunity Program (ASOP) or the Educational Opportunity Program (EOP).
-High

-Transfer applicants must possess a 2.0 cumulative grade point average, as well as a grade of "C" or
+applicants have a 2.0 cumulative grade point average as well as a grade of "C" or

 better in each course taken during the most recent semester of attendance.

 discuss standardized test score requirements.)